-Nintendo's mobile games library is to expand with its the most-loved gaming series after the Mario platformers themselves.
+Nintendo's mobile games library is to expand with a smartphone version of its most-loved gaming series after the Mario platformers themselves.

 Mario Kart Tour will be the first in the company's long-standing racing franchise to make it onto a non-Nintendo platform.
-It has been announced for mobile phones and tablets and that gives us an ideal opportunity to look at what to expect.
+It is coming soon for phones and tablets and that gives us an ideal opportunity to look at what to expect.